Securing Our Region's Future

 Tasman District Council has already confirmed a contribution of up to $26.8 million for the Dam.
 It is currently consulting with the community on the governing structure for the Dam and how Council will fund its overall contribution.
 The final decisions will be made by Council after the consultation phase has been completed.

-The Council will decide whether to support the governance and funding proposal being consulted on at the moment in late February 2018.
-There will still be several other key pieces of work that will need to be completed before a final go/no go decision is made.
+There are still several key pieces of work that will need to be completed before a final go/no go decision is made.

 These key work streams will come together in May 2018, when the final decision by all parties will be made.
 Those include the outcome of the public consultation, the capital raising by WIL, the construction tender price being known, and the lenders (CIIL) having completed due diligence, and all the legal and contractual matters being completed.